itsdonnix/itsdonnix.github.io/content/about.md

 ### Connect with Me

 Let’s talk! feel free to connect with me, I’m always open to talk with you.
-Just take a look at my contact list [here](https://link.gallery/donnisnoni).
+Just take a look at [my contact list](https://link.gallery/donnisnoni).